• Skip to primary navigation

 How to identify urine odor stains in concrete

-Many times the source of pet urine odor can easily be identified, such as an area where pets where kept in a pen.
+Many times, the source of pet urine odor can easily be identified.
+Areas where pets were kept in a pen are an example.
 However, sometimes it may not be so easy to detect.

-One tool that does a good job at identifying pet urine is a U.V. light or black light.
-These here from Amazon do a good job.
+One tool that does a good job of identifying pet urine is a UV light or black light.
+These from Amazon do a good job.

 Close the doors and then turn on the black light.
 Hold it no more than three feet off the concrete as you scan the floor in sections.
 Old urine stains will stand out as blue, green, or yellow markings on the concrete.

-We like to encircle the far outside area with arrows pointing towards the urine stain.
-Chalk works well for this providing you don’t get it wet.
+We like to encircle the far outside area with arrows pointing toward the urine stain.
+Chalk works well for this, provided you don’t get it wet.
 Be sure to check the first two feet of your walls from the floor up as well.
-Sometimes pets will urinate on the walls which will require removing and replacing the affected section of drywall to get rid of the smell.
+Sometimes cats will spray urine on the walls.
+This requires removing and replacing the affected section of drywall to get rid of the smell.

 Clean the pet urine stains with TSP

-Once you know where the urine stains are, the first step will be to scrub the area with a strong solution of ½ cup TSP (Trisodium Phosphate) to 1 gallon of hot water.
+Once you know where the urine stains are, the first step is to scrub the area with a strong solution of ½ cup TSP (Trisodium Phosphate) to 1 gallon of hot water.
 TSP mixed at this ratio is very strong.
 Gloves and eye protection should be worn for safety.

 cleaning-pet-urine-concrete